ulfaslak/network_styling_with_d3/README.md

 ![networkx_vs_d3](http://ulfaslak.com/files/ugly_not_ugly.png)

 Your audience will applaud your design skills and ask you how you make your figures over drinks that they payed for.

-### Why should I use this?
-This project is aimed at solving the problem of **quickly making beautiful network plots**.
-The philosophy is that d3 completely solved this problem with its force layout API and that this needs to be put to use to the benefit of a broader audience in a simple web application.
-The goal is to create a **minimal interface** where users can **upload** a network, **style** it nicely and **save** it to their desktop.